drekka/StoryTeller/README.md

 ------------- | -------------
 activeLogs | A comma separated list of keys to activate.
 This is the main setting for turning on logging. loggerClass | If you want to set a different class for the, use this setting to specify the class.
 The class must implement `<STLogger>` and have a no-arg constructor.
 You only need to put the class name in this setting.
 Story Teller will handle the rest.
-By default, Story Teller uses a simple console logger.
+By default, Story Teller uses a simple console logger. logLineTemplate | The template of each line in the log.
+See [XcodeColors & Logging Templates](#xcodecolors-&-logging-templates) below for details of this value.

+## Envirnoment variables

+You can also pass the settings via enviroment variables.
+For example, you could set them up in an Xcode schema for running the app.

+**loggerClass** and **logLineTemplate** are settable.
+To activate a log you use one or more **log** settings.

 ## Programmatically